 In 1950, the Sacramento City Council planned a redevelopment project for the West End, overseen by the Housing and Redevelopment Agency, also known as the Sacramento Redevelopment Agency (SHRA/SRA).
-The redevelopment was necessary for the betterment of West End residents because many lived in poorly built and maintained buildings, but prodevelopment rhetoric blamed these same residents for their poor conditions.
-Hanny supporters of the redevelopment project resorted to demonizing the residents of the West End to justify the approval of the necessary bond, which would result in urban renewal and the displacement of minority residents.
-Many supporters of the redevelopment project resorted to demonizing the residents of the West End to justify approving the necessary loan with the "Proposition B" citizen vote.
+The redevelopment was necessary for the betterment of West End residents because many lived in poorly built and maintained buildings, but prodevelopment rhetoric blamed these same residents for their poor conditions.14 Many supporters of the redevelopment project resorted to demonizing the residents of the West End to justify the approval of the necessary bond, which would result in urban renewal and the displacement of minority residents.
+Many supporters of the redevelopment project resorted to demonizing the necessary loan with the "Proposition B" citizen vote.
 In the thesis "An Historical Overview of Sacramento Black," historian Clarence Caesar details the pro-redevelopment media blitz launched by the Sacramento Bee and the Sacramento Union, a significant reason I used these papers as a source base.
 Caesar explains, "The media